Vuze VR Camera, Hands On

 When we spoke with HumanEyes last year about all the technology that goes into the Vuze, one comment the company (which we’ve heard from others) that’s stuck with me is (and we're paraphrasing) that the hardware is not the focus here.
 It’s the software that makes the whole thing rise or fall, or at least it will be soon.

-The Vuze has two software components, actually.
-One is onboard the camera, and it stitches the eight camera captures together in real time and performs color balancing (etc.), and the other is the desktop editing software (HumanEyes Studio).
-The former is essentially “invisible” to the end user, but you’ll spend lots of time with the latter.

-HumanEyes will continue to add to and beef up its software by and by.
+HumanEyes will continue to add to and beef up its software, called HumanEyes Studio, by and by.
 As the company learns how to extract more from the hardware and can craft new features for the software, be assured that those updates will come to end users.
 (HumanEyes’ team makes new features when they need them, then they use them internally, and eventually they push them out to end users.)

 In these early days, then, HumanEyes Studio has just a modicum of features.
 However, what’s there works quite well and is more or less sufficient, especially for novices.
 That also makes it incredibly easy to use.
 (This is in contrast with, say, Adobe Premiere Pro, which is immensely powerful but difficult to use if you aren’t schooled in all of its features.)
 One could actually argue that the simplicity of HumanEyes Studio is ideal, because almost everyone who will use it in the near future is new to relatively shooting in VR.